 All Magnum sprayers can spray water-based and solvent-based paints, stains and primers that can be cleaned with mineral spirits.
 Materials that cannot be used with Magnum sprayers include solvent-based lacquers (exceptions are the ProX21 and the Pro210ES), texture based materials and elastomeric.
-See our comprehensive material compatibility guide for more specifics about which sprayers can spray which material.

 All sprayers include a 515 spray tip that sprays a 10-inch spray fan for spraying latex paint on larger surfaces.
 When spraying stain, we recommend you use a spray tip that restricts the amount of paint coming out of the front, such as a 311 or 413 spray tip.
 The first number of any spray tip is multiplied by 2 to give you the width of the spray fan.
 A 311 tip will spray a 6-inch spray fan and the 413 will spray an 8-inch spray fan.
 The second two numbers indicate the hole size.